tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 * Slack out the [Anaconda Installation Guide](../../02-Python/Supplemental/AnacondaInstallGuide.md).
 Tell students to complete the installation and verify it with a TA before the end of the next class.
 This should help catch installation issues with Python outside of the class time.

-* Students may have trouble grasping the notion of the command-line.
+* Students may have trouble grasping the notion of the command line.
 You can explain it like this: when students double-click on a folder to change directories, they are essentially executing a backend `cd` command.
-The GUI that a student sees is merely a visual overlay of the backend operations of the computer.
+The graphical user interface (GUI) that a student sees is merely a visual overlay of the backend operations of the computer.

 * Emphasize that understanding the history and larger context of FinTech is just as important as knowing what FinTech is.
 Employers will measure candidates not only by their technical skills, but also by their knowledge of what is happening in the financial services industry and the ability to grasp the bigger picture.